My 2 year old baby cousin, Brady, died when I was 5 years old.

 However, indulging excessively in these activities is likely an attempt to numb the pain.

 “Many people who feel sadness and loss over the holidays are tempted to overspend, overeat, or over-drink in an attempt to numb the pain.
-But really, they're just adding another problem as they feel guilty for their overindulgence.
+But really, they’re just adding another problem, as overindulgence just leads to more negative feelings of guilt and emptiness.

 Find a way to honor your loved one with a card or a donation or a night of looking through old photos, and then turn your attention back to the loved ones who are still with you,” says Dr. Ryan Howes.